suffolklibraries/florian/borrow/recommendations/reviews/_posts/2018-03-06-the-watchmaker-of-filigree-street-by-natasha-pulley.md

 The book could have perhaps benefitted from a bit more editing, and we were divided over whether the staccato sentences helped the pace or were off-putting.

-<cite>The Watchmaker of Filigree Street</cite> is a charming magic realist novel, with gothic undertones and a historical setting.
+<cite>The Watchmaker of Filigree Street</cite> is a charming magic realist novel, with gothic undertones and a  setting.